croct-tech/plug-js/docs/evaluator.md

 ## evaluate

-This method evaluates a CQL expression.
+This method evaluates an expression written in CQL.

+> Notice
-Currently, the expression has a hard limit of 300 characters.
+> Currently, the expression has a hard limit of 300 characters.

+Check out our [quick start guide](quick-start.md) for an introduction to what is CQL and how it works.

 ### Signature